Zha0rong/RABID-seq/README.md

     [option]
        -l the levenshtein distance.
 The distance is used to correct the Rabid barcode sequencing error.
 The default distance is 1.

+#### Case 3: Combining samples into one large 'sample'

+    python RabidSeq --quantify_from_multiple_samples [option]
+    			-s samplesheet.csv
+    			-o outputdirectory/
+    			-n outputname

+    Required
+     #  -s the name of sample sheet introduced in step 1.
+     #  -o the output directory, which will store the output files of the results.
+     #  -n the name of the output.
+The name will be added to the results files as a prefix.

+    [option]
+       -l the levenshtein distance.
+The distance is used to correct the Rabid barcode sequencing error.
+The default distance is 1.

 #### Output of Quanfitying step